Frequently Asked Questions

 No, the John Purdue Club continues as an organization for those who give annually at $200 or more to Purdue Athletics.
 The John Purdue Club is part of the Purdue for Life Foundation.
 See new logos below for the John Purdue Club:

-No, the President’s Council continues as an organization for those who give annually at $1,000 or more to any area at Purdue University.
-The President’s Council is part of the Purdue for Life Foundation.
-See new logos below for the President’s Council:
+No, President’s Council continues as an organization for those who give annually at $1,000 or more to any area at Purdue University.
+President’s Council is part of the Purdue for Life Foundation.
+See new logos below for President’s Council:

 Your Purdue Alumni Association membership is still active.
 You can access membership benefits when you create your updated login information at Purdue Connect.

 Yes!
-Membership in the Purdue Alumni Association will be provided at three levels—Basic, Annual, and Life—and administered through the Purdue for Life Foundation.
+Membership in the Purdue Alumni Association will be provided at two levels—Annual and Life—and administered through the Purdue for Life Foundation.
 Learn more!